Symplectic particle-in-cell methods for hybrid plasma models with Boltzmann electrons and space-charge effects

-In this section, we introduce the action and the Poisson bracket for model MB-VP, and formulate the model as a Hamiltonian system.
-The MB-VP model with physical units is
+In this section, we introduce the action integral and the Poisson bracket for the HBS model, and formulate the model as a Hamiltonian system.
+The electromagnetic hybrid model proposed in~\cite{vu1996adiabatic} is presented in section~\ref{sec:extension}.
+The HBS model with physical units is

-Here $f$ is the distribution function of ions, which depends on time $t$, position ${\mathbf x}$, and velocity ${\mathbf v}$. $e$ is the unit charge, $m_i$ is the mass of an ion, $Z$ is the number of unit charges an ion has, $\phi$ is the electrostatic potential determined by the Poisson--Boltzmann equation, and electron density is given by the $\phi$ as
+Here $f(t, {\mathbf x}, {\mathbf v})$ represents the distribution function of ions, which depends on time $t$, position ${\mathbf x}$, and velocity ${\mathbf v}$.
+The symbol $e$ denotes the unit charge, $m_i$ denotes the ion mass, $Z$ denotes the ion charge number.
+The electrostatic potential $\phi(t, {\mathbf x})$ is determined by the Poisson--Boltzmann equation, and electron density $n_e$ is related to $\phi$ through the Boltzmann relation,